G-R-Martins/GiraffeMoor/README.md

   - External dependencies:

-    Although - for now - `GiraffeMoor` performs considerable simple operations (such as "small" matrix multiplication and inversion) it uses a powerful and fast library, which one may think is a little overkill and/or prefer other simpler libraries (like [Armadillo](http://arma.sourceforge.net)), or even a personal implementation.
+    Although _~~for now~~_ **GiraffeMoor** performs considerable simple operations (such as "small" matrix multiplication and inversion) it uses a powerful and fast library, which one may think is a little overkill and/or prefer other simpler libraries (like [Armadillo](http://arma.sourceforge.net)), or even a personal implementation.
-    Of course, it would be simpler to build and link the program without external dependencies, but `GiraffeMoor` may - and probably will - have other features, and have a library like MKL on hand can be helpful.
+    Of course, it would be simpler to build and link the program without external dependencies, but **GiraffeMoor** may - and probably will - have other features, and have a library like MKL on hand can be helpful.